teodorgross/awesome-ai/projects/openwebui.md

 # Open WebUI

-**Open WebUI** is a powerful, self-hosted AI chat interface designed for full offline use.
+**Open WebUI** is a powerful, self-hosted Chat interface designed for full offline use.
 It supports multiple LLM backends like **Ollama**, **OpenAI-compatible APIs**, and includes a built-in inference engine for Retrieval-Augmented Generation (RAG).
 Its modular design and plugin system make it ideal for custom deployments in enterprise and developer environments.

 ## Key Features